1824-1900

 Road to Vengeance

 The best-known tale (and how he got his nickname) centers on his quest for vengeance.
-Legend has is that Johnston married the Swan, daughter of a Flathead Chief.
+Legend has it that Johnston married the Swan, daughter of a Flathead Chief.
 Johnston left his bride and unborn child behind one winter to trap and returned to find them murdered by the Crow.
 He went on to kill dozens of Crow warriors, carving out and eating the livers of his foes.
 When the Blackfeet captured him for the bounty the Crow had put on his head, he chewed through his rawhide handcuffs, beat up a guard, cut off the guard’s leg and used it as trail mix on his long road to vengeance.
 Then again, some documents reveal Johnston was still serving in the Navy when his revenge took place.
 Either way, we do know he moved to Coulson, Montana (now Billings) to work as a deputy sheriff.
 He built a cabin in the woods near Red Lodge to live out all but the last year of his life.
 He died in 1900 at the National Soldier’s Home in Santa Monica, California.

 Read about equally awesome mountain lady Stagecoach Mary Fields.